Part I due by 11:59 p.m. on Thursday, February 13, 2025

 Hints:

-You will probably need more than one base case.
+You will need more than one base case.

 Here again, when you use concatenation to build a larger list,